Jackie6238/pomolife/README.md

 # Homework Project - ToDo List, Budget App, and Pomodoro Timer Website

 This comprehensive homework project was developed in 2021 by Yiyun, Haozhang, and Jackie in Grade 11, using HTML, CSS, and JavaScript.
 The website combines the functionalities of a to-do list, a budget app, and a Pomodoro timer.
+The website is available here for demo purposes: https://jackie6238.github.io/pomolife/

 ## Timer